Renatomachado/docker-monitoring/README.md

 # Docker Monitoring

-## Service to capture when docker container dies
+## Service to capture when docker container dies and send to slack

 ### Requires Node 10